COINtoolbox/photoz_catalogues/Teddy/README.md

 * **Teddy B**: the same as Teddy A, but this should act as the spectroscopic validation set.

-* **Teddy C**: has the coverage in magnitude/color space as Teddy A/B but following a different underlying distribution.
+* **Teddy C**: has the same coverage in magnitude/color space as Teddy A/B but follows a different underlying distribution.
 This should be another validation set.

 * **Teddy D**: has a larger coverage in magnitude/color space when compared to Teddy A/B. This is the third validation set.